 Playing on national TV has long been a stamp of approval in the NBA.
 The teams that are expected to have the best records, have the most star power or be the most compelling often end up with 20-plus nationally televised games a season.

-Wednesday actually marked the 19-year anniversary the Raptors made their U.S. national TV debut.
+Thursday actually marked the 20-year anniversary the Raptors made their U.S. national TV debut.

 For most Raptor fans old enough to remember, it was a day for fans of the north to say we're here and we're not going anywhere.

 It was also a chance for Vince Carter to announce to the world that he had arrived.

 It was only 14 days prior that Carter dazzled the NBA universe with his flawless dunk routine at the NBA All-Star Weekend in Oakland.
 The world had by now seen the highlights of Air Canada Carter flying around in purple, red and black - devastating opposing defences with acrobatics the league hadn't seen since Michael Jordan or Dominique Wilkins - but he was more than just a dunker.

 The dude had game.

 Raptors fans who were able to watch him on a nightly basis knew it, but the world would soon find out in dramatic fashion on a Sunday afternoon in late February.

 Back in the early 2000s, being on NBC's Sunday afternoon coverage of the NBA was everything.
-It was the only games a lot of basketball fans would see outside of their home markets.
+They were the only games a lot of basketball fans would see outside of their home markets.

 For the Raptors, who were now in their fifth season in existence and had already traded the first face of their franchise in Damon Stoudamire, it was a milestone.
 Not only was it a chance to showcase a talented team on the rise with one of the league's most electrifying players, but it was also a chance to show that the city of Toronto and the entire country of Canada was more than just a hockey nation - basketball could live there, too.